telerik/maui-docs/controls/navigationview/databinding.md

 ## Styling the Navigation Items

-You can style the generated items by setting the `ItemStyle` (`Style` with target type `NavigationViewItemView`) property or use a conditional styling by setting the `ItemStyeSelector` (of type `IStyleSelector` with `Style` property with target type `NavigationViewItemView`).
+You can style the generated items by setting the `ItemStyle` (`Style` with target type `NavigationViewItemView`) property or use a conditional styling by setting the `ItemStyleSelector` (of type `IStyleSelector` with `Style` property with target type `NavigationViewItemView`).
 Both properties are applicable when `ItemsSource` property is used.

 ## Customizing the Navigation Items